ServiceNow/servicenow-devops-sonar/README.md

 - instance URL for your ServiceNow dev, test, prod, etc. environments
 - tool_id of your GitHub tool created in ServiceNow DevOps
 - sonar URL for your SonarQube instance or Sonar Cloud, for example **https://sonarcloud.io**
+- sonar organization the key for your organization in Sonar instance, for example **devops**
 - sonar project the key for your project in Sonar instance, for example **org.examples:demo**

 ## Step 2: Configure Secrets in your GitHub Ogranization or GitHub repository